fonfalleh/playin/Plan.md

 ----
 # Indexing in Solr

+- Java 11 required for solr 9 (not necessary for plugins, but assume jdk 11 ok)

 - Have base format as input as reference (abc? lily?)
  - good for both indexing and searching
 - Have different kinds of analysis WITH example configs